 🎧 Light of the Seven by Ramin Djawadi (from Game of Thrones)

-It was originally made for and epic scene at the end of the 6th season of Game of Thrones but I can assure you that you don’t need to watch the show to connect with this song.
-Even if I use it for multipurpose (reading, working or just calming my mind when I’m stressed out), I found it particularly enjoyable when reading adventures books like The Lord of The Rings saga by J.R.R Tolkien or the “Autre-Monde” (Translation: “Other World”) sage by Maxime Chattam.
+It was originally made for an epic scene at the end of the 6th season of Game of Thrones but I can assure you that you don't need to watch the show to connect with this song.
+Even if I use it for multipurpose (reading, working or just calming my mind when I'm stressed out), I found it particularly enjoyable when reading adventures books like The Lord of The Rings saga by J.R.R Tolkien or the "Autre-Monde" (Translation: "Other World") sage by Maxime Chattam.

 🎧 Time by Hans Zimmer (from Inception)

 In addition to being one of my favorite movies ever, Inception is also at the origin of one of my favorite soundtracks.
 With Violins, violas, cellos, concert basses, and many other instruments, Hans Zimmer has perfectly depicted in music the very concept of "Time".
 And as a result, I often lose track of time while listening to it, as if I was ... dreaming?
 Speaking of which, I need to rewatch that movie soon.

 I usually listen to the studio version on Spotify, but here's the Live version for your ears and eyes, don't thank me 😘

 Also Hans Zimmer is an absolute genius, I just needed to state that here.

 🎧 The Imitation Game by Alexandre Desplat (from The Imitation Game)